Tributes to Suffrage

 New York, New York

 In New York City, there is a memorial to the prominent New York suffragettes in Central Park.
 This was installed as part of the centineal commemoration of the 19th Amendment being ratified.
 In addition, and most appropriately, the statue also includes Sojourner Truth along with Susan B. Anthony and Elizabeth Cady Stanton.
+This is worth any visit during any walk through Central Park.

-However, one place I would certainly recommend walking by in the location of the Triangle Shirtwaist Factory fire.
+In addition, one place I would certainly recommend walking by in the location of the Triangle Shirtwaist Factory fire.
 This is a tragedy that occurred in 1911 when over 140 people died in a fire.
 Resulting investigations showed the lack of basic safety standards and working conditions.
 The site is on the campus of NYU and in 2023 a memorial was dedicated to those who lost their lives.

 I think this event is demonstrative of why women gaining the right to vote was so imperative.
-Whether outside the home or inside the home, women neededto have equal standing under the law in order to secure proper protections.
+Whether outside the home or inside the home, women needed to have equal standing under the law in order to secure proper protections.
 This is a cause that is still fought today and for those fighting this fight, it is good and right to remember the courage and sacrifice of the women who have blazed the trail.
 May we continue their legacy.